DigitalMalayaliStudio/unstruction-wordpress-theme/readme.txt

 === How to set the date for the countdown timer? ===

-Once the theme is installed, go to Tools > Theme File Editor.
+Go to Tools > Theme File Editor.
 In the Theme Files side panel, navigate to assets > js > script.js.
 On line 14, you can set the target date.

+=== How to change the contact details? ===

+Open the Block Editor and expand the group block 'card' to find the 'contact' group.
+Edit the Custom HTML block to update your contact details.

 === How to change the theme colour? ===